4. C API Reference

 int futhark_new_opaque_t(struct futhark_context *ctx, struct futhark_opaque_t **out, const struct futhark_opaque_t2 *bar, const struct futhark_opaque_t1 *foo);

 Construct a record in *out which has the given values for the bar and foo fields.
 The parameters are the fields in alphabetic order.
+As a special case, if the record is a tuple (i.e., has numeric fields), the parameters are ordered numerically.
 Tuple fields are named vX where X is an integer.
 The resulting record aliases the values provided for bar and foo, but has its own lifetime, and all values must be individually freed when they are no longer needed.

 int futhark_project_opaque_t_bar(struct futhark_context *ctx, struct futhark_opaque_t2 **out, const struct futhark_opaque_t *obj);